Home

 • Wash the car in an environmentally friendly way, preferably in an environmentally adapted car wash with oil separation and purification facilities.

 • If you wash your car at home you should choose eco-labelled car care products.
 Avoid cold degreasing agents and never allow polluted water or car care products to flow into street drains.
-If you must wash your car at home, do it on a lawn or gravel surface (it acts a basic filter).
+Preferably wash the car on a lawn or gravel surface, as grass and gravel act as simple filters.

 Driving a car is considerably worse for the environment than traveling by bus, train or subway.
-Replacing as many car journeys as possible with walking, cycling or traveling by bus, train or subway is the most environmentally friendly measure you can take as a car owner.
+Replacing as many car journeys as possible with walking, cycling, or using public transport is therefore one of the most environmentally friendly things you can do.

 Do what you can for the environment to contribute to a sustainable future